From Cali to Ipiales: The Most Beautiful Road Trip in Colombia

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

 If you have been reading my blog for long, you may realize that I am a nature addict.
 When a fellow traveler showed me the fantastic scenery she captured on her bus journey from Cali to Ipiales, I just know I want to take this trip.

-Bus from Cali to Ipiales
+Cali to Ipiales By Bus